Pikeras72/LegofyNet/README.md

 **Version 0.7** is now available!
 New changes added:

--   The website logo has changed, new look 😎!
+-   The website logo has changed, new look!
 -   New images and animations added to the main page on each button.
 -   Now only .png and .jpg files are allowed as input to the model.
 -   The issue where the canvas was storing the other previously generated images has been fixed and now only saves the last generated image.
--   A bug was detected that generates an error when not selecting an input file, but it was corrected in this issue: ([#47](https://github.com/Pikeras72/BlockifyNet/issues/47))
+-   A bug was detected that generates an error when not selecting an input file, but it was corrected in this issue: ([#47](https://github.com/Pikeras72/BlockifyNet/issues/47)).

  Weak points: